Bibodh Karki, MD

 PGY-2 Resident

-In her leisure time, Dr. Okpala loves to enjoy nature by hiking, walking or running.
-She also loves traveling, experiencing new cultures and meeting people.
+In her leisure time, Dr. Okpala enjoys nature by hiking, walking or running.
+She also loves traveling, experiencing new cultures, and meeting people.

 Dr. Okpala is excited to train and serve the people of Alamogordo, New Mexico.